MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/get-started.md

 ## 10. .NET 4.8

-If you're using Dev Proxy with a .NET 4.8 app, you will also need to [register Dev Proxy on your system](./how-to/why-is-proxy-not-intercepting-requests-from-my-dotnet-4-8-app.md) using `netsh`.
+If you're using Dev Proxy with a .NET 4.8 app, you need to [register Dev Proxy on your system](./how-to/why-is-proxy-not-intercepting-requests-from-my-dotnet-4-8-app.md) using `netsh`.

 ::: zone-end